Finite size effects in the thermodynamics of a free neutral scalar field: Continuum limit

-where $\omega$ is defined in Eq.~(\ref{61}).
-For $m=0$, the zero-mode term $\vec{k}=0$ in Eq.~(\ref{67}) is infinite and should be suppressed because it is nonphysical.
+where $\omega$ is defined in Eq.~(\ref{61}) and the range of $k_{\alpha}$ is given below Eq.~(\ref{60}).
 Thus, in the continuum limit the energy density (\ref{58})--(\ref{60}), the pressure (\ref{62})--(\ref{64}), and the density of the thermodynamic potential (\ref{65})--(\ref{67}) exactly coincide with their corresponding quantities obtained by the method of second quantization~\cite{Kapusta89,Bellac}.
-Hence, it was proved that for the free neutral scalar field the method of path integral quantization and the method of canonical quantization are equivalent at any values of $T$ and $V$.
+Hence, it was analytically proved that for the free neutral scalar field the method of path integral quantization and the method of canonical quantization are equivalent at any values of $T$ and $V$.
+Note that in the continuum limit all the vacuum terms are divergent.